 chopped onions, celery, and carrots in an enameled cast iron Dutch oven with a wooden spoon

-2. Build the Soup’s Flavor
+2. Build the Soup’s Base

 sauteed onions, carrots, and celery with a dollop of tomato paste and minced garlic in a Dutch oven with a wooden spoon